 Paul McCartney and John Lennon knew this and used it to boost their careers.
 Agile teams do the same when using the three-part user story template.

-The Blanks Before user stories came along, I loved use cases.
-Or I tried to love use cases.
-I really did love them.
+Before user stories came along, I loved use cases.
 But I could never get the stakeholders with whom I worked to love them as much as I did.

-They were just too far afield from how stakeholders thought about their work.
+Use cases were just too far from how stakeholders thought about their work.
 Stakeholders don’t think about secondary actors or preconditions or postconditions.
 And so use cases never worked as well in practice as I thought they should.

 I’ve never had that problem with user stories.
 I can conduct a story-writing workshop with stakeholders simply by writing As a _____, I ______ so that _______ on a whiteboard and telling them we’ve gathered to fill in the blanks as many times as we can.